 The total cooking time for this recipe is approximately 60-70 minutes.

-• Preparation and marination: 30 minutes
+Preparation Time: About 30 minutes

-Preparation Time: About 30 minutes.
 This includes cleaning and rinsing the fish and vegetables, preparing the marinade, grating the veggies, and marinating the crucian carp for 20 minutes.

-Preheating the Oven: Approximately 10 minutes.
+Preheating the Oven: Approximately 10 minutes

-Baking Time: 20-30 minutes, depending on the size of the fish and how golden you want the top to be.
+Depending on the size of the fish and how golden you want the top to be.

 In total, expect around 60-70 minutes from start to finish, making this recipe a great option for a relatively quick yet impressive dish.